gflohr/qgoda-site/en/data-privacy-policy.md

 ### AdWords and DoubleClick

-This site also uses Google Analytics for analsys of data from AdWords and DoubleClick.
+This site also uses Google Analytics for analysis of data from AdWords and DoubleClick.
 Both services use cookies as well.
 You can opt out of this data sharing with the Ads Preferences Manager at http://www.google.com/settings/ads/onweb/?hl=en.